opsd-io/contribution/docs/terraform_general.md

 direnv: loading .envrc
 direnv: export ~PATH
 ```
-**Notice**: output will vary depending on directory in which you run it.
+**Notice**: output will vary depending on the directory in which you run it.

 ### Pre-commit hooks